YuriyCherniy/lzy.su/README.md

 # Hi there! #
 You are behind the scenes of the [lzy.su](https://lzy.su/) link shortening service.
 This is a small but full-featured service.
 You can shorten and manage short links without registration and even get some click statistics.
+It's built with Django web framework.
+The simplicity of the service makes it easy to understand the source code.

 This project has been created to offer a new way to create and manage short URLs.
 How to create lazy short URL read here: [lzy.su](https://lzy.su/).
 If you try it out, you will like it.